I am neither especially clever nor especially gifted. I am only very, very curious.

 My undergraduate research interest includes image processing, computer aided diagnosis, Traditional Chinese Medicine, complex network, electronics, data mining.

 Now I have joined Department of Electrical and Computer Engineering, University of Washington, Seattle to continue my research on medical image processing.
-I am currently working on developing image processing and artificial intelligence tools to assist vascular image review and clinical diagnosis.
+I am currently working on developing image processing and artificial intelligence techniques to assist vascular image review and clinical diagnosis.
 Introduction to my research in 25 slides: Research in 25 slides.pdf

-I would consider myself as both a medical researcher and technical engineer, so it would be easier to understand my contributions to both the medical and technical societies from two outlines.
+I would consider myself as a medical researcher as well as a technical innovator, so it would be easier to understand my contributions to both the medical and technical societies from two outlines.

 Contributions to medical science

 I am interested in researching on human vasculature and vascular diseases.
-Sufficient blood supply to the brain is important for maintaining health, and vascular diseases are among top death causes worldwide, such as stroke, but the current gap is we are lacking sufficient techniques to explore human vasculature.
+Sufficient blood supply to the brain is important for maintaining health, and vascular diseases are among top death causes worldwide, such as stroke, but the current gap is we are lacking sufficient techniques to quantitatively and automatically explore human vasculature.
 MRI is an ideal modality to have a better view of arteries (even wall) but at great cost of manual reading.
-By introducing image processing and machine learning techniques, I made many review demanding projects feasible and led to new discoveries in medical science.
+By introducing image processing and machine learning techniques, I made many labour intensive projects feasible and led to new discoveries in medical science.